The Children of Húrin: Publication history

 The Children of Húrin was published on 17 April 2007, by HarperCollins in the United Kingdom and Canada, and by Houghton Mifflin in the United States.
 Alan Lee, illustrator of other fantasy works by J. R. R. Tolkien (The Hobbit and The Lord of the Rings) created the jacket painting, as well as the 33 illustrations within the book, eight of them full-page and in colour.
 Christopher Tolkien included a description of the evolution of the tale, several genealogical tables, and a redrawn map of Beleriand in the book.

 Analysis

 Source texts

-A brief version of the story formed the base of chapter 21 of The Silmarillion, setting the tale in the context of the wars of Beleriand.
+A brief version of the story formed the basis of chapter 21 of The Silmarillion, setting the tale in the context of the wars of Beleriand.
 Although based on the same texts used to complete the new book, the Silmarillion account leaves out the greater part of the tale.
 Other incomplete versions have been published in the Narn i Hîn Húrin in Unfinished Tales; Turambar and the Foalókë, in The Book of Lost Tales; and The Lay of the Children of Húrin, an early narrative poem in The Lays of Beleriand.
 None of these constitute a complete and mature narrative.
 Christopher Tolkien assembled them as follows: